Scream (1996 film): Themes

 White described Williamson's script as emblematic of its time, featuring a "picture-perfect" mother raped and murdered in American suburbia and the stalking of her daughter one year later.
-He compared it to contemporary sensationalized cases such as the Murder trial of O. J. Simpson, Lorena Bobbit's assault of her husband, the Long Island Lolita case, and the Gainesville Ripper.
+He compared it to contemporary sensationalized cases such as the Murder trial of O. J. Simpson, Lorena Bobbitt's assault of her husband, the Long Island Lolita case, and the Gainesville Ripper.
 The Ripper's defence included his assertion of being influenced by films such as The Exorcist III (1990).
-Despite public concerns about the influence of violent media, instances of violent crime were decreasing when Scream was released and there remained no direct link between violent media content and real-life crimes.
-Even so, public fascination with these media portrayals created a form of celebrity for the victims or perpetrators, with dramatic events being turned into documentaries and films.
-In Scream, Sidney jokes that a film will be made about the traumatic events of her life and, in the sequels, the film-within-a-film Stab horror series is created, based partly on the events of each preceding Scream entry.
+Despite public concerns about violent media, instances of violent crime were decreasing when Scream was released, and studies failed to establish a clear causal link between violent media and real-life violence.
+Nonetheless, public fascination with such events contributed to the creation of a form of celebrity for victims and perpetrators, with their stories adapted into documentaries and films.
+In Scream, Sidney jokes that a film will be made about her experiences, a concept later realized through the in-universe Stab series.

 Analysis

-Author Padraic Maroney wrote that Scream was pro-feminism, depicting several final girls who fight the killer instead of submitting.
-The success of Scream demonstrated to studios that although typically seen as fare for young males, horror films had an untapped female market.
-Writer Aime Simon said Sidney, like Craven's Nancy Thompson, is allowed to develop as a character by surviving successive films.
-The Scream films often explore female trauma through characters such as Sidney and Gale, including the dangers posed by angry males who feel rejected.
-Gardener said that although this may not have been Craven's intention, the film's narrative effectively conveys this theme.
-She continued that the male killers in Scream enact violence and intimidation primarily on women, including Casey who romantically rejects Stu before the events of the film, and Sidney's mother Maureen, as Billy blames her for the end of his parents' marriage.
-Maureen is not responsible for his mother leaving, but Billy blames her, takes his anger out on her directly, and then abuses Sidney's emotional vulnerability caused by her death.
-In this way, the portrayal of Billy and Stu as angry entitled men seeking revenge is more relatable and realistic than supernatural horror villains.
+Author Padraic Maroney wrote that Scream was pro-feminist, depicting several final girls who actively resist the killer.
+He argued that the film's success demonstrated to studios that horror films, often marketed toward young male audiences, also had significant appeal to female viewers.
+Writer Aime Simon similarly noted that Sidney, like Craven's Nancy Thompson, is allowed to develop as a character across multiple films.

+The Scream films frequently explore female trauma through characters such as Sidney and Gale, including the dangers posed by men who react violently to rejection.
+Gardener wrote that, whether intentional or not, the narrative conveys this theme through its portrayal of Billy and Stu, who enact violence primarily against women.
+Their victims include Casey Becker, who had rejected Stu, and Sidney's mother, Maureen, whom Billy blames for his parents' separation.
+Gardener argued that Billy's subsequent manipulation of Sidney reflects emotional abuse and that the killers represent a more grounded and realistic threat than many supernatural horror villains, deriving their horror from the danger posed by individuals within one's own community.

-Scream has been analyzed for homosexual or queer undertones, influenced by Williamson's own experiences as a gay man.
-He has expressed how his personal struggles informed Sidney's character because he identified parallels between her survival tactics and those of young gay individuals.
-In a 2021 interview, he said "as a gay kid, I related to the final girl and to her struggle because it's what one has to do to survive as a young gay kid, too.
+Scream has also been analyzed for homosexual or queer undertones, influenced by Williamson's own experiences as a gay man.
+He has stated that he identified with the "final girl" archetype, explaining that "as a gay kid, I related to the final girl and to her struggle because it's what one has to do to survive as a young gay kid...
 Subconsciously, I think the Scream movies are coded in gay survival."
-Several publications have highlighted the positive response from gay fans of the franchise to these underlying themes.
+Several publications have highlighted the positive response from LGBTQ audiences to these themes.